NBA Rumors: James Harden Could Be Traded To Sixers For Joel Embiid, Josh Richardson & 1st-Round Pick

 In the midst of the ongoing 2020 Playoffs, several crazy trade rumors have started surfacing in the league.
 These include the blockbuster deal that would send Houston Rockets shooting guard James Harden to the Philadelphia 76ers.
-With Mike D’Antoni currently emerging as the frontrunner to become their next head coach, there are speculations that the Sixers are hoping that he could help them lure Harden to the City of Brotherly Love.
+With Mike D’Antoni currently emerging as the front-runner to become their next head coach, there is speculation that the Sixers hope that he could help lure Harden to the City of Brotherly Love.

-The Sixers may have said that they have no intention of breaking the young superstar duo of Joel Embiid and Ben Simmons in the 2020 offseason, but they could immediately change their mind once a player of Harden’s caliber becomes available on the trading block.
+The Sixers may not have any intention of breaking the young superstar duo of Joel Embiid and Ben Simmons in the 2020 offseason, but they could immediately change their mind once a player of Harden’s caliber becomes available on the trading block.
 According to Jake Rogers of NBA Analysis Network, the Sixers could offer a package that includes Embiid, Josh Richardson, and a 2020 first-round pick to acquire Harden and Ben McLemore from the Rockets.

-The departure of Embiid would definitely break the hearts of lots of Sixers’ fans, especially those who hoped that he’s the player that would end their years of title drought.
+The departure of Embiid would definitely break the hearts of lots of Sixers’ fans, especially those who had hoped the player would end their years of title drought.
 However, Rogers believes that sacrificing Embiid to get Harden would be worth it for the Sixers.

 “The 76ers would benefit because there is already a proven connection between Mike D’Antoni and Harden.
 Managing to bring them to the much weaker Eastern Conference could provide them with a legitimate pathway to the NBA Finals.
 Philadelphia would need to have confidence in their supporting cast around Harden and Ben Simmons after moving Embiid.
 The 76ers wouldn’t have much flexibility to make additional moves, so they’d need to make the most of their existing personnel.”